On the Stability of Nonlinear Dynamics in GD and SGD: Beyond Quadratic Potentials: Stability of Nonlinear Dynamics in SGD

-What can we learn from this result?
+Theorem~\ref{Thm:Unstable oscillations in SGD} has an important implication for the stability threshold of SGD.
 Suppose the iterates reach a neighborhood of a minimizer $\params^*$, and let $ \smash{\eta_{\batch} = {2}/{\lambda_{\max}(\nabla^2 \stochasticLoss_{\batch}(\params^*))}} $ denote the linear stability threshold of a batch loss $\smash{\stochasticLoss_{\batch}}$.
-Clearly, for a small enough neighbourhood, GD can diverge only if the step size satisfies $\eta \geq \eta_{\batch}$.
+Clearly, within a sufficiently small neighborhood of \(\params^*\), divergence of GD can occur only if $\eta \geq \eta_{\batch}$.
 Notably, if the condition for stable oscillations in Thm.~\ref{Thm:Stable oscillations of GD} is violated, then superlinear divergence may already occur at the threshold $\eta = \eta_{\batch}$.
 In this case, the stability threshold of SGD is effectively capped by $\eta_{\batch}$.
 This naturally raises the following question.
-Under what conditions can we guarantee the stability of SGD?
-The result below addresses this point (see proof in App.~\ref{sec:Sufficient condition for stability of SGD}). \begin{theorem}[Sufficient condition] Let $ \params^* $ be an interpolating minimizer of $ \FullLoss $, and consider SGD's iterates~\eqref{eq:UpdateRule} denoted by $ \{ \params_t \} $.
+Under what conditions can we guarantee SGD stability?
+The result below addresses this point. \begin{theorem}[Sufficient Condition] Let $ \params^* $ be an interpolating minimizer of $ \FullLoss $, and consider SGD's iterates~\eqref{eq:UpdateRule} denoted by $ \{ \params_t \} $.
 If